In 2001, an email containing the following excerpt from a talk attributed to Boyd K. Packer circulated rapidly in LDS circles:

-Maybe we were borne into the church or were led to it by others not because were exceptional but because we were among the weakest of God’s children.
+Maybe we were borne into the church or were led to it by others not because we were exceptional but because we were among the weakest of God’s children.
 Instead of the Lord reserving us for the last days, perhaps we were the ones who booked the reservation, asking to be sent to a time and place of great freedom and prosperity.
 If so, it should prompt us to read these words of the Savior in a different light: “From everyone to whom much has been given, much will be required; and from the one to whom much has been entrusted, even more will be demanded.”
 (Luke 12:48 NRSV.)
 This just might be the Lord’s way of saying: “Okay, you passed on all the tough assignments; now, your debt to me has come due.”

 I don’t know if my scriptural interpretations are correct.
-But, if nothing else, they help me as a Latter-day Saint recalibrate with humility—if not with fear and trembling—my views regarding our preferred status in the eyes of the Lord.
+But if nothing else they help me, as a Latter-day Saint, recalibrate with humility—if not with fear and trembling—my views regarding our preferred status in the eyes of the Lord.